Designing a WhatsApp Bot: What to Keep in Mind

 Given that WhatsApp occupies a large portion of an individual’s time with their mobile device, it is critical that companies acknowledge this behavior and design initiatives to fully leverage these growing trends.

 Once you implement the WhatsApp Business Solution, your customers need not go through a long IVR process, only to realize that they have to wait for another 20 minutes to get hold of a customer executive.
-They can simply send their concerns to the company using WhatsApp and the query will be addressed within seconds by an AI-powered WhatsApp Bot.
+They can simply send their concerns to the company using WhatsApp and the query will be addressed within seconds by an AI-powered WhatsApp Chatbot.

-Well, when it comes to creating a WhatsApp bot, the first and foremost consideration is design.
+Well, when it comes to creating a WhatsApp chatbot, the first and foremost consideration is design.
 There are a lot of UX considerations to keep in mind while designing an automated experience for WhatsApp.

 We have already discussed the process of developing chatbots and designing an intuitive UX, in our guide to designing smart chatbots.
 In this article, we will draw upon our experience with creating WhatsApp bots at Haptik to provide a step-by-step guide that should be a good starting point for anyone trying to design a WhatsApp bot.